techidaily/site-games-able/source/_posts/decoding-the-magic-behind-procedurally-crafted-games.md

 ## How Does Procedural Generation Work?

  Procedural generation starts with the algorithm and the seed.
 This is the basis of what you're trying to make, and the game will use this as the template for its creation.
-As the[X-Team blog](https://x-team.com/blog/procedural-generation-evolutionary-algorithms-and-possible-worlds/) puts it, the seed is "the DNA for a specific copy of whatever you're trying to procedurally produce."
+As the [X-Team blog](https://x-team.com/blog/procedural-generation-evolutionary-algorithms-and-possible-worlds/) puts it, the seed is "the DNA for a specific copy of whatever you're trying to procedurally produce."

  For example, you can use the human body as the seed of your procedural generation.
 You can then introduce variables to your algorithm, so the final product will always look like a person but have unique features with each run.